top of page

 I finally picked up my two generic white coats from the hospital where I spent a good six years wearing ill-fitting Caribbean blue scrubs and the ugliest black non-slip sneakers imaginable.

-I would only call those shoes ugly based on my former co-workers description.
-I found them functional but aesthetically challenged (the shoes, not my co-workers, thankfully; they would be my hilariously dysfunctional work family).
+Based on my former co-workers ' description, I would only call those shoes ugly.
+I found them functional but aesthetically challenged (the shoes, not my co-workers; they would be my hilariously dysfunctional work family).
 Back to the shoes...
-I never slipped in blood or plasma in the lab or on wet pavement when running towards one of two buses I waited for in the mornings.
-I loved those fucking sneakers.
+I never slipped in blood or plasma in the lab or on wet pavement when running toward one of the two buses I waited for in the mornings.
 I especially loved them when they gripped through anatomy in medical school with those old scrubs no less.
-I'd anchor my elbow to the stainless steel beds while holding tools with hands whose baseline tremor worsened through the years.
-It would be the same determined anchoring when pipetting agarose gel for electrophoresis in undergrad, then with blue hair and in my leopard converse high-tops; also wondering if I would find my place in the world outside the comforts of a lab.
+They kept me steady through lengthy dissections, when fat dripped on the floor and coated the soles of my sneakers.
+I'd anchor my elbow to the stainless-steel beds while holding tools with hands whose baseline tremors worsened through the years.

-I finally could replace my embroidered short white one that saw me through my extended curriculum in medical school, with my involuntary Leaves of Absences, and my need to mentally escape through other graduate degrees for self-preservation.
+I finally replaced my embroidered short white one that saw me through my extended curriculum in medical school with my involuntary Leaves of Absence and my need to escape through other graduate degrees for mental self-preservation.

 Violeta Osegueda